codacy/codacy-rubocop/docs/description/Rails_NotNullColumn.md

-This cop checks for add_column call with NOT NULL constraint in migration file.
+Checks for add_column call with NOT NULL constraint in migration file.

 # Examples